playgameservices/ios-basic-samples/TBMPSkeleton/README.md

 most of the logic for determining who the next player is, setting game results, submitting a turn, finishing a match, or leaving a match entirely.

-* `LobbyViewController` contains methods that handle sign-in and create real-time mutliplayer games, either through invites (using the PeoplePickerVC) or through automatching.
+* `LobbyViewController` contains methods that handle sign-in and create turn-based mutliplayer games, either through invites (using the PeoplePickerVC) or through automatching.